JackQ96/Capstone/README.md

 ```
 to start up the server.

-## Accounts
+## Auth0 Accounts

 For test purposes i have created two seperate accounts, both with different levels of authorization.
 Firstly we have:

 ### Producer
-The Producer has authorization to See/Edit/Post/Delete all Movies and Actors.
+> The Producer has authorization to See/Edit/Post/Delete all Movies and Actors.

-#### Login: Producer@udacity.com
+>#### Login: Producer@udacity.com
-#### Password: Producer1
+>#### Password: Producer1

 ### Casting Agent
-The Casting Agent doesnt have the same level of authority within the app.
+>The Casting Agent doesnt have the same level of authority within the app.
 The Agent can view all Movies and Actors but cannot make any changes to these files.

-#### Login: Casting@udacity.com
+>#### Login: Casting@udacity.com
-#### Password: Casting1
+>#### Password: Casting1

+When the user logs in, a JWT will be created, signed and sent to the user (Using the RSA algorithm for this application).
+This token proves that the user is authorized to access the permissions that were assigned to the user when setting up the Auth0 settings.
+The token is only active for 24 hours, so after this time expires, the user will need to log in again.

 ## Endpoints